When is Race Across The World series 2 on? Everything you need to know

 — BBC Two (@BBCTwo) February 27, 2020

-Race Across The World will be back on screens from 8th March.
+Race Across The World will be back on screens from Sunday 8th March at 8pm on BBC Two.

 The second series has been extended by two extra weeks, so will show for eight weeks.